martingabriel/bachelor_thesis/README.md

 ![leciton rating vote](gif/rating_vote_small.gif)

-> All ratings are anonymous.

 Note: This is prototype of architecture, not sample of production UI or API.

 ## Thanks ♥️

-Big thanks to @ekral for management of this bachelor thesis.
+Big thanks to [@ekral](https://github.com/ekral) for management of this bachelor thesis.

 Also thanks to Tomas Bata Univesity in Zlin - Faculty of Applied Informatics for whole education. ![utb_logo](img/ikona40.png)